FeatureBaseDB/tools/imagine/sample.md

 ### Events

-The second table, `events`, has a BSI field which contains column IDs from the user table.
+The second table, `events`, has an int field which contains column IDs from the user table.
 This allows comparisons to go either of two ways; you can perform queries on this table, then create a new row which has bits set for all the entries in the `userid` field for the returned columns, or you can perform